sam-timmins/smarticus-quizzes/README.md

 The site owners name and logo continue with the rest of the screens and is pronounced and clear at the top of the page.

 The text feedback uses the username to personalise the final message and also adds in the category that was last attempted.
 There are nine different messages to the user depending on the results and which difficulty level they are playing under.
-Here are an example of some of the screns.
+Here is an example of some of the screens.

 * Less than 5 out of 10